francisfjin/twitter-NLP/README.md

 Keras Neural Network: a TFIDF transformation is performed on the pre-processed training set along with Glove embedding, then fed into a Sequential Keras model with Dropout, to yield (~88%/81%) accuracy scores on training/validation sets!

-AutoML: Writes training set to CSV for Google AutoML required format.
+Google AutoML: Writes training set to CSV for Google AutoML required format.
 Then in Google Cloud Platform an [AutoML model](https://cloud.google.com/automl) for NLP Sentiment Analysis can be trained on the set.
 For predictions the search set of tweets is exported to individual txt files as per AutoML's [BatchPredict input file requirements](https://cloud.google.com/natural-language/automl/docs/predict?authuser=3), it also writes a CSV of the keys in the required format.

 <img src="https://github.com/francisfjin/twitter-NLP/blob/main/images/automl.png" width="50%">